-Every student is required to be enrolled in either MUS 111: Semi-Private Voice or MUS 112: Private Voice each of their resident semesters.
+Every student is required to be enrolled in MUS 112: Private Voice and MUS 131: Choral in their first and second semester as well as MUS 212: Private Vocal Instruction and MUS 231: Master Chorale in their resident semester.

-During their Sophomore Resident Semester, students in the Acting Emphasis must be enrolled in THE 205: Acting III: Advanced Acting, and students in the Dance Emphasis must be enrolled in DAN 260: Dance Composition and DAN 251:Jazz Dance III.
+During their Sophomore Resident Semester, students in the Acting Emphasis must be enrolled in THE 205: Acting III: Advanced Acting, and students in the Dance Emphasis must be enrolled in DAN 260: Dance Composition and DAN 251: Jazz Dance III.